mehranjoya/iBug/README.md

 # iBug
-An interactive game website implemented in Javascript, HTML and CSS
+An interactive game website implemented in Javascript, HTML and CSS.